getodk/xforms-spec/_sections/90-uri.md

 <span id="binary-endpoints" class="invisible-bookmark"></span>
 ### File Endpoints

-These endpoints point to files.
+These endpoints point to files published in an XForms manifest whose location the client is aware of.
 The following are currently supported:

 | URI format                                 | description
 |--------------------------------------------|----------------